 If you are allergic to ranitidine hydrochloride or any other ingredients in Ranitidine (see ingredients)

 Do not use with other acid reducers.
-Do not use 150 mg tablet with kidney disease without medical advice.
+Do not use 150 mg tablets with kidney disease without medical advice.

 Is Ranitidine safe in pregnancy?